NEXT VALUE FOR (Transact-SQL)

 Generates a sequence number from the specified sequence object.

-For a complete discussion of both creating and using the NEXT VALUE FOR function to generate sequence numbers, see Sequence Numbers.
-Use sp_sequence_get_range to generate multiple sequence numbers at once.
+For a complete discussion of both creating and using sequences, see Sequence Numbers.
+Use sp_sequence_get_range to generate reserve a range of sequence numbers.

 The NEXT VALUE FOR function can be used in stored procedures and triggers.

-When the NEXT VALUE FOR function is used in a query or default constraint, if the same sequence object is used more than once, or if the same sequence object is used both in the statement supplying the values, and in a default constraint being executed, the same value will be returned for all columns referencing the sequence in each row.
+When the NEXT VALUE FOR function is used in a query or default constraint, if the same sequence object is used more than once, or if the same sequence object is used both in the statement supplying the values, and in a default constraint being executed, the same value will be returned for all columns referencing the same sequence within a row in the result set.

 The NEXT VALUE FOR function is nondeterministic, and is only allowed in contexts where the number of generated sequence values is well defined.
 Below is the definition of how many values will be used for each referenced sequence object in a given statement:

-INSERT … VALUES (including the INSERT subclause of the MERGE statement) - For each referenced sequence object, a new value is generated once for each inserted row in the statement.
+• INSERT … VALUES - For each referenced sequence object, a new value is generated once for each inserted row in the statement.

-UPDATE (including the UPDATE sub-clause of the MERGE statement) - For each referenced sequence object, a new value is generated for each row being updated by the statement.
+• UPDATE - For each referenced sequence object, a new value is generated for each row being updated by the statement.

 Limitations and Restrictions